- 2% for the Environment – two percent of the price of this library is donated to an environmental cause, as an “artist royalty” for the planet!

 - Credits: All recording and mastering by Thomas Rex Beverly.
 Cover photo by George Vlad of Mindful Audio.
 Bear in photo is a European brown bear.
 Bears in recordings are Alaskan Grizzlies.

 - In Curious Bears, get an inquisitive collection of sniffs and snorts from the grizzlies of the Alaskan wilderness.
 Leave a microphone alone in the woods and hear curious bear's energetic investigations.
 Hear aggressive sniffs and slow panting breaths.
 Hear massive footsteps in the mossy and leafy ground.
 Hear smacking lips and aggressive sniffs as a grizzly decides whether or not to eat my microphones.

 - This library offers you a small collection of sounds from a wild animal.
-These are the curious sounds of a happy and healthy wild bear, not the sad sounds of a sad animal confined to a cage at a zoo.
+These are the curious sounds of a happy and healthy wild bear, not the depressed sounds of a sad animal confined to a cage at a zoo.